 • Client-hosted

-• Corporate training - To discuss off-site or corporate training, contact the Business Development Office toll free at 1 800 661 6490 ext 2038 or email businessdevfire@lakelandcollege.ca
+• Corporate training - To discuss off-site or corporate training, contact the business development office toll-free at 1 800 661 6490 or email businessdevfire@lakelandcollege.ca

-Lay the foundation for a career in an industrial fire brigade with four courses at Lakeland’s Emergency Training Centre (ETC).
+Lay the foundation for a career in an industrial fire brigade with four courses at the ETC.

 Start at the incipient level and move through the advanced exterior and interior structure levels.
 You may also take a leader level course.